quberoot/Health/General/Diet/ReadMeDennisOpinion.md

 As subjective as it may sound (as opposed to concrete well defined figures like cholesterol or sugar levels)) mention the following:
 - How do they feel?
 Is it any different than when they were not on the diet.
 - Do they sleep better?
 - Do they have better motions?
+What about GERD, bloating etc. ?
 - Do they have more energy?
 - Do they have more/less visceral fat?
 - Have they gained/lost weight?